 During this yearlong course, students receive classroom instruction and hands-on experience regarding Indian law issues, focused primarily on projects that have a uniquely Indian law dimension.
 “Uniquely Indian law” issues are addressed by that body of law that concerns the status of Indian tribes and regulates the legal relationship between them, the federal government, the states and their citizens—commonly known as federal Indian law.
 All cases accepted and projects undertaken by the Clinic involve issues of Indian law or the law of a particular tribe.
 Student attorneys handle cases under the supervision of a licensed attorney, the American Indian Law Clinic Director.

-Colorado Law students provide valuable legal advocacy research, writing, and education to individuals, the tribal courts, and tribal communities.
-Work includes some court-based projects and some transactional projects, as well as a travel in Indian Country and to the UN in New York.
+Colorado Law students provide valuable legal advocacy research, writing, and education to individuals, tribal governments, tribal courts, tribal communities, and Indigenous-led non-profits.
+Work includes some court-based projects and some transactional projects, as well as travel in Indian Country and to the UN in New York.